 DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

-Methotrexate is a prescription drug approved by the Food and Drug Administration (FDA) to treat severe cases of psoriasis, rheumatoid arthritis, and some types of cancer.
+Methotrexate is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat severe cases of psoriasis, rheumatoid arthritis, and some types of cancer.
 Methotrexate is sometimes prescribed to treat hidradenitis suppurativa (HS).
-In cases of HS, Methotrexate is often prescribed in combination with another medication such as Humira.
+In cases of HS, methotrexate is often prescribed in combination with another medication such as Humira.
 Methotrexate is sold under brand names including Rheumatrex and Trexall.

 Methotrexate is an immunomodulator, or drug that modifies the immune system.
 Methotrexate is a type of disease-modifying antirheumatic drug (DMARD).
 Methotrexate is believed to suppress the immune system in several ways, reducing the activity of T cells, B cells, interleukins, and enzymes that play a role in autoimmune attacks.